 NOTE: If you need to provide the address of the bank to your payroll or benefits provider, give them the name and address of Chime’s FDIC-insured partner banks that hold your deposits:

-The Bancorp Bank
+The Bancorp Bank, N.A.

 6100 S Old Village Pl